paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2017-03-19-designing_systems_part_3.md

 date: '2017-03-19 18:00:00 +0000'
 location: Brighton, England
 excerpt: In the final part of my three-part essay based on the talk I gave at Smashing Conference, I look at how we might build components and consider their wider composition.
+images:
-image: 2017/03/brasilia_motifs.jpg
+- 2017/03/brasilia_motifs.jpg
 tags:
 - Web
 - Design
 - Design Systems
 ---
 {% include figure.html
   caption="Common architectural motifs can be seen across many of Brasília's civic buildings"